Duck (film)

-Duck is a 2005 American drama film by director-writer-producer Nic Bettauer.
-It stars Philip Baker Hall.
-The film is a dystopian view of the then-near future of 2009.
+Duck is a 2005 American drama film directed by Nic Bettauer and starring Philip Baker Hall.
+It is set in a dystopian view of the then-near future of 2009.

 Plot

-Following the death of his wife, Arthur Pratt (Philip Baker Hall) is on the verge of taking his own life.
+Following the death of his wife, Arthur Pratt is on the verge of suicide.
 However, after he has finished burying his wife's ashes at a nearby park, a duckling crosses his path.
 Noticing that the duckling is all alone, Arthur decides to help it find its brace.
 Unfortunately, they find its brace has been killed while crossing a road.
-In sympathy, Arthur then takes the surviving duckling to his apartment, where he bathes and feeds it.
+In sympathy, Arthur takes the surviving duckling to his apartment, where he bathes and feeds it.
 No longer on the verge of suicide, Arthur commits himself to raising and taking care of the duckling, whom he names “Joe.”

-After falling behind on his rent and because his retirement home doesn't allow pets, Arthur is evicted from his apartment and banned from the premises.
+After falling behind on his rent and because his retirement home does not allow pets, Arthur is evicted from his apartment and banned from the premises.
 Arthur returns with Joe to the park where they first met and is "transformed" into a full-grown duck.
-There, Arthur picks up the litter he finds and offers it to a garbage collector (Noel Gugliemi), who informs him that the park is used as a landfill and will soon become a construction site for a shopping mall.
+There, Arthur picks up the litter he finds and offers it to a waste collector, who informs him that the park is used as a landfill and will soon become a construction site for a shopping mall.

 Workers from a septic and sewage service arrive to drain the pond on which they are living.
-They try to chase Joe away, but Joe hasn't learned to fly.
-The workers then start throwing rocks etc. at Joe, and Arthur comes to his rescue.
+They try to chase Joe away, but Joe has not learned to fly.
+The workers then start throwing things at Joe, and Arthur comes to his rescue.
 Following a quarrel with the workers, the fire department, members of a psychological evaluation team, the city's animal control and finally the police, Arthur and Joe leave the park for good and set out on a new journey.